microsoft/promptflow/docs/how-to-guides/tracing/trace_span.md

 | Event | Payload Description | Payload Examples | Requirement Level |
 |---|---|---|---|
 | promptflow.llm.generated_message | Captures the output message from an LLM call. | ```{"content":"ChatGPT is a conversational AI model developed by OpenAI.","role":"assistant","function_call":null,"tool_calls":null}``` | `Required` |

+>Note: OpenTelemetry currently defines several LLM-related span attributes and events as semantic conventions.
+We plan to align with these conventions in the future.
+For more information, visit [LLM Semantic Conventions](https://github.com/open-telemetry/semantic-conventions/blob/main/docs/attributes-registry/llm.md).

 **Function**